obsidianmd/obsidian-help/en/Licenses and payment/Education and non-profit discount.md

 ## How to renew

-Once you have an active discount, you can see how it will expire under **Payment & billing → Discount** on [your account page](https://obsidian.md/account).
+Once you have an active discount, you can see how it will expire under **Billing → Discount** of [your account](https://obsidian.md/account/billing).

 A week before your discount expires, you will get an email reminder to renew it.
 You can follow the same steps in "[[#How to apply]]" to renew the discount, if you still qualify for it.